Insurers are warming up to mental healthcare products

 "Many times, a person does not know that the stress or anxiety that they are facing is a mental illness or depression related.
 This is why the overall number of claims coming in from mental health related treatments are also low," he added.

-In these policies, where both public sector and private sector insurers are active, Kedia said that there is a limit on overall usage per year for psychiatric interventions as part of the overall limit per family in the group.
+In these policies, where both public sector and private sector insurers are active, Suresh added that there is a limit on overall usage per year for psychiatric interventions as part of the overall limit per family in the group.
 Apart from the employees, even autism for children is covered in corporate insurance plans which will provide coverage for any psychiatric interventions.

 However, both insurers and brokers are of the view that these covers are at a nascent stage.
 Accessibility to quality treatment to affordable prices is an issue.
 Over this, individuals are still not very open to discussing these problems with employers.
 But, health especially mental wellbeing has become a priority for companies to boost productivity and employee health.As part of this, several IT and financial services firms have workshops on stress management, yoga, meditation as well as general counselling sessions on anxiety are being held, with support from insurers.
 This is to motivate people to open up about these conditions and seek professional help.